-- Remove the glow plug using the included tool or 8mm (5/16") nut driver and verify that the piston is at the top of its stroke. - 2.
-Turn the Slayer Pro 4X4 over and locate the flywheel through the cutout in the chassis.
+- 1. Remove the glow plug using the included tool or 8mm (5/16") nut driver and verify that the piston is at the top of its stroke. - 2.
+Turn the Slayer Pro 4x4 over and locate the flywheel through the cutout in the chassis.
 Insert a flat blade screwdriver as shown between the chassis and flywheel.
 Using the chassis for leverage, rotate the flywheel counterclockwise by pressing down on the screwdriver.
-The flywheel will turn, unsticking the piston from the sleeve.

-- Rotate the flywheel so the piston is at bottom dead center and replace the glow plug and gasket.
+The flywheel will turn, unsticking the piston from the sleeve. - 3.
+Put two or three drops of light machine oil into the glow plug hole to lubricate the piston and sleeve.
+Do not use too much oil.
+It will hydro-lock the engine.
+Verify the starter will spin the engine with the glow plug out. - 4.
+Rotate the flywheel so the piston is at bottom dead center and replace the glow plug and gasket.
 Reconnect the blue glow plug wire. - 5.
 You should now be able to start the engine with the EZ-Start.